 What is a doula?
 Doula is an ancient Greek word for female who serves.
 There are two types of doulas.
 First I will talk about the birth doula.
-A birth doula is a woman who will help a laboring mother through her labor and the birth of her baby.
+A birth doula is a woman who will help a laboring parent through the labor and the birth of their baby.
 Many doulas are certified by DONA International.

 What Doula Care Includes